 It’s hard to beat Circles.Life’s $0/month Flexi Plan if you’re looking at the absolute cheapest.
 The $0/month plan offers more 1GB of data, 30min talk time, and 10 SMS.
 The catch is that if you exceed 1GB data a month, you’ll need to top up your data plan, starting at $6 for an additional 1GB of data.

-According to a 2018 study by Info-comm Media Development Authority (IMDA), Singapore residents consumed an average of 2.7GB a month — up nearly 23 per cent from 2.2GB a month the previous year.
-Of course, if you spend a lot of time on your phone to play mobile games, stream a lot of music on Spotify or movies via Netflix, or have a lot of real-time video chats, your data consumption is going to shoot up.
-The best gauge is to check your recent telco bills on the amount of data juice you use on average per month.
-To save on data, you can also log on to Wifi networks wherever possible or download the music or video content on Wifi and then consume it offline.
+According to a 2018 study by the Infocomm Media Development Authority (IMDA), Singapore residents consumed an average of 2.7GB per month — up nearly 23 per cent from 2.2GB per month the previous year.
+Of course, if you spend a lot of time on your phone playing mobile games, streaming music on Spotify or movies via Netflix, or video chatting, your data consumption is going to shoot up.
+The best gauge is to check your recent telco bills regarding the amount of data you use on average per month.
+To save on data, you can also access Wifi networks wherever possible or download music or video content on Wifi before consuming it offline.